RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

 * __Lower__: an alias for __Lowercase__.
 * __Math__: returns a boolean.
 * __Na__: an alias for __Name__.
 * __Name__: returns the name or label corresponding to the _code_ argument.
 This corresponds to the (1-based) column number 2 of UnicodeData-txt.
-This is a modified property, since it returns labelswhen there is no name to return.
+This is a modified property, since it returns labels when there is no name to return.
 If you want only names, discard returned values that start with a "&lt;" character.
 * __NFC_Quick_Check__: returns either __Y__, __N__ or __M__.
 * __NFC_QC__: an alias for __NFC_Quick_Check__.